Skip to main content

 done

 Stream has ended.
 This is always the last event sent.
 Close your connection after receiving it.
+Includes a status field so consumers can distinguish successful completion from other endings.

 Detailed Events